SnootyMonkey/Falkland-CMS/doc/API/collection.md

 }
 ```

-Create a new collection in the sysetm with a specified slug.
+Create a new collection in the system with a specified slug.

 #### Request